 Prototyping & Fabrication

 Computer Aided Design (CAD) has been a powerful tool used to create detailed prototypes in a 3D environment, before making your design reality.
 This module will give you directed guidance through many of the tools available in Autodesk’s Fusion 360, a modern and accessible CAD (and CAM) program that allows you to quickly iterate on design ideas, test fit and motion, perform simulations, create assemblies, collaborate, and make photorealistic renderings and animations.
-We will then utilize its 3D printing workflow capabilities to 3D print your design with our Kubo Titan2 Resin printer.
+We will then utilize its 3D printing workflow capabilities to 3D print your design.
 At the end of the module, students will be able to effectively use and explore Fusion 360 as a prototyping tool and be cleared to operate the S-lab’s suite of 3D printers.

 Power Systems Management

-In this module, students learn the basics of renewable energy generation, electron flow and storage in DC systems.
-The first workshop will introduce basic terminology and concepts related to electricity.
-In the second workshop, participants will expand on this knowledge by designing, building and testing real-life circuits to manage USB charging/discharging.
-Finally, students will be challenged to construct a functional solar powered lantern and charger.
-By the end of the module, students are given a firm understanding of how to utilize, optimize, and balance energy distribution for sustainability research and projects.
+Introduction to Sustainable Power: Solar powered charging and lighting In this module, students learn the basics of renewable energy generation, electricity flow and storage in DC systems.
+The first workshop will introduce basic terminology, materials and concepts related to electricity and electrical circuit design.
+Next, participants will expand on this knowledge by designing, building and testing real-life circuits to manage a solar-powered project.
+In the third workshop, students will be challenged to construct a functional solar powered lantern.
+Students are given a firm understanding of how to utilize, optimize, and balance energy distribution for sustainability research and projects.

 Remote Monitoring & Control Systems